silver-zepp/zeppos-autogui/README.md

   gui.endGroup();

-  // add a new line after every two buttons if (i % 2 === 1) {
+  // add a new row after every two buttons if (i % 2 === 1) {
-    gui.newLine();
+    gui.newRow();
   }
 }